 private support for your internal/customer projects ... custom extensions and distributions ... versioned snapshots for indefinite support ... scalability guidance for your apps and Ajax/Comet projects ... development services for sponsored feature development

-Jetty HTTP client is implemented and offers an asynchronous API, that is a programming interface that never blocks for I/O events, thus making it very efficient in thread utilization and well suited for load testing and parallel computation.
+Jetty’s HTTP client is non-blocking and asynchronous.
+It offers an asynchronous API that never blocks for I/O, making it very efficient in thread utilization and well suited for high performance scenarios such as load testing or parallel computation.

 Out of the box features that you get with the Jetty HTTP client are:

-You can think of an
+You can think of a

 HttpClient instance as a browser instance.

 Like a browser, it can make requests to different domains, it manages

 In order to use

 HttpClient, you must instantiate it, configure it, and then

 // Instantiate HttpClient HttpClient httpClient = new HttpClient(); // Configure HttpClient, for example: httpClient.setFollowRedirects(false); // Start HttpClient httpClient.start();

-You can create multiple instances of
+You may create multiple instances of

 When you create a

 you will only be able to perform plain HTTP requests, and you will not be able

 In order to perform HTTPS requests, you should create first a

 configure it, and pass it to

 When created with a

 both HTTP and HTTPS requests to any domain.

 // Instantiate and configure the SslContextFactory SslContextFactory sslContextFactory = new SslContextFactory(); // Instantiate HttpClient with the SslContextFactory HttpClient httpClient = new HttpClient(sslContextFactory); // Configure HttpClient, for example: httpClient.setFollowRedirects(false); // Start HttpClient httpClient.start();